WILDERNESS FIRST RESPONDER

-If you cancel more than 21 days in advance you may put the deposit toward a future course or receive a 75% refund.
+If you cancel more than 21 days in advance you may put the deposit toward a future course or receive a refund of 50% of your deposit.
 Cancellations made within twenty-one (21) days of program forfeit full tuition rate.
 Alternatively, if you find a replacement you will receive a 100% refund.
 A full refund will be given if Acadia Mountain Guides Climbing School must cancel the course.

 Any outdoor gear you may want can be purchased ahead of the course from our gear store – Alpenglow Adventure Sports – where you get a 25% off purchases made within 7 days before or after the course and a 15% discount off MSRP for life!!!
 Purchases may be made in-store or online.
 Gear purchased in advance of course can often be brought to you on the course.